TeamAntumbra/wintumbra/README.md

 ####DirectXScreenCapture

 Captures pixel information for a Direct3D application.
 To use select it, apply, open its settings, and enter the name of the exe you would like to capture (including the .exe).
-Then click start and start using the specified exe.
+Close the settings window, and then click start and start using the specified exe.
+There is a delay after you click start before the extension will attempt to hook into the specified process.
+This will soon have a message announced when waiting.
 This extension is unstable and under heavy development.

 ------